Created May 2015; Revised December 2015

 - Comply with current and nationally-recognized standards and best practices of digital preservation

-- Seek, expand, and develop digital preservation methods that are appropriate for the digital assets in the care of JMU Libraries and Educational Technologies
+- Seek, expand, and develop digital preservation methods that are appropriate for the digital assets in the care of JMU Libraries

 - Include both born-digital and digitized materials within the scope of this policy framework